Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Experimental Details

 All input vectors are normalized to unit L2 norm during training.
 During generation, we apply scaling factors from the grid $\{0.1, 0.2, 0.3, 0.5, 0.8, 1.3, 2.1, 3.4, 5.5, 8.9, 14.4, 23.3\}$ (approximately geometric with ratio $\phi \approx 1.618$).
 For adapters that learn their own scale parameter $\alpha$, the net effect is that scales multiply: the external scaling factor modulates the learned scale.

 For evaluation, we select the best-performing set of $N=6$ consecutive scales (for each combination of SelfIE method and dataset) via a calibration run on a small subset, then use those $N$ scales to generate $N$ candidate labels per vector.
-All metrics in Table~\ref{tab:combined} are reported as the average (over dataset samples) of the best value of the metric for any of the $N$ label candidates.
-The baselines (auto-interp labels repeated $N$ times, and the original auto-interp label plus $N-1$ LLM paraphrases) are reported with the same best-of-$N$ protocol for a fair comparison.
+The baselines (auto-interp labels repeated $N$ times, and the original auto-interp label plus $N-1$ LLM paraphrases) provide $N$ candidate labels for a fair comparison.